 • Funding: 5,9M Euro in support from Innovation Norway and The Research Councl of Norway

-Interest in hydrogen for maritime applications has been increasing rapidly, with hydrogen power seen as an important step to reach shipping’s ambitious goal to cut greenhouse gas emissions by 50% by 2050.
-Reducing the cost of fuel cells and increasing access to the technology is crucial to accelerate the transition.
-The initiative represents an important step towards achieving both goals by producing modularised systems not available on a large scale today.
-The Corvus-Toyota partnership will become a strong player enabling a significant increase in capacity of marine fuel cells to the market.
+Interest in hydrogen for maritime applications is rapidly increasing, with hydrogen power seen as an important step to reach the shipping sectors’ ambitious goal to cut greenhouse gas emissions by 50% by 2050.
+Reducing the cost of fuel cells and increasing access to hydrogen fuel cell technology is crucial to accelerate the energy transition to cleaner power.

 Want to know more?